tlodge/fmundane-engine/docs/docs/experience.md

 ]
 ```

 The "events" array consists of all of the nodes that are in an experience (it should probably be called nodes, but there you go).
 Each node in the events array has an id, the endpoint that it listens on new events from (the "subscription" label), a set of actions that need to be performed when this node is triggered and a set of things that need to happen when an event comes in that matches a rule.
 You'll notice that the actions is a multidimensional array.
-This allows you specifiy that your actions run in sequence or parallel.
+This allows you specify that your actions run in sequence or parallel.
 So the following:

 ```json
 "actions": [